tcsullivan/linux-486/README.md

 Notes:

-* Once the system is booted, the boot floppy is no longer needed.
+* Once the system is booted, the boot floppy can be removed.
 * root's password is `toor`.
 * Mount the modules floppy to `/lib/modules`; then, use `modprobe` for loading and unloading.
-* The `msdos` module may need to be loaded to read MS-DOS/FAT floppies.